 Training and development are the answers to this gap in process.
 But this does not mean that the employee should spend half their time in a classroom or online doing training courses.
 In fact, the opposite is true.
 That is why designing a development program for your team is key to their success in your organisation.

-The 70-20-10 model is a good example to show learning happen mostly outside a training room.
+The 70-20-10 model is a good example, amongst others learning models in the industry, to show learning happen mostly outside a training room.
 According to this model 70% of learning is experiential, 20% is social and 10% is formal.
 So, your employees learn 10% from the instructor lead training program, 20% from interacting with you and the other team members, while 70% comes from getting his/her hands dirty working on a project or assignment.
 Having said that, it is crucial that you include all three components and have a structure around it.
 In this article we will talk about a few essences of training and development that will help you to build a learning culture and making the most out of it.

 Alignment between your objectives and their objectives